dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 If we have special hardware lying around like a few GPUs, we can move the data over to it and perform computations with a library like CuPy, which mimics NumPy very closely.
-Thus benefitting from the same operations listed above, but with the added performance of GPUs behind them.
+Thus benefiting from the same operations listed above, but with the added performance of GPUs behind them.

 ```python